NeowayLabs/gofs/README.md

 # GoFS

-GoFS provides multiple implementations of a generic file system interface.
-Don't get confused with a operational system file system, the generic interface is aimed at the Go runtime not an operational system file system.

 The name may be misleading, but it means a file system for the Go runtime, not a file system implemented in Go.

+GoFS provides multiple implementations of a generic file system interface that is aimed at the
+Go runtime not an operational system file system.

 ## Why